The $280 million facelift of Hotel de Paris

-(CNN) — It's taken $280 million and more than four years, but in March 2019 the famed Hôtel de Paris Monte Carlo, regarded as one of the world's most luxurious hotels, will debut its dramatic renovation in full.
+(CNN) — It's taken $280 million and more than four years, but in March 2019 the famed Hôtel de Paris Monte-Carlo, regarded as one of the world's most luxurious hotels, will debut its dramatic renovation in full.

 The makeover aims to bring the historic property into the 21st century while still maintaining its soul and signature features, both of which made the hotel an icon in the first place.